jhusak/jataricart/README.md

 mads flashwrite.asx -o:flashwrite.xex

 # Warning: flasher works properly on stock Atari.
-There were reports that Ultimate 1MB makes problems, so may other extensions.
+There were reports that Ultimate 1MB makes problems, so may not other extensions/SO roms.
+This will change in the near future.